Mike11199/Recipes-Project/README.md

 # Recipes-Project
-The Odin Project:  Basic HTML Refresher for Practice
+The Odin Project:  Basic HTML Refresher to practice using GitHub live website preview.